 For U.S. territories and freely associated states in the Pacific, climate change is a daily reality.
 Today, ASTHO Senior Analyst for Environmental Health Shelbi Davis talks about how these island communities are navigating some of the most severe climate-related health risks in the world.
-From intensifying typhoons in Guam and the Northern Mariana Islands to devastating flooding from little-known Kona lows in Hawaii, Davis explains how increasingly frequent and extreme weather events are straining already limited infrastructure and public health systems.
+From intensifying typhoons in Guam and the Northern Mariana Islands to devastating flooding from little-known Kona Lows in Hawaii, Davis explains how increasingly frequent and extreme weather events are straining already limited infrastructure and public health systems.
 Geographic isolation, workforce shortages, and resource constraints only compound the challenge.

 About Environmental Public Health | ASTHO